-The decision on the surgical management is to be taken in a multidisciplinary team decision-making setting.

-Chemotherapy is recommended.
-Most commonly used regimens are BEP and PEI for at least 4 cycles depending on response.

-- In SCST, if cisplatin is contraindicated, carboplatin/paclitaxel is an option. - In case of incomplete initial macroscopic resection for stage III disease and residual disease after chemotherapy, a delayed surgical attempt should be considered after neoadjuvant chemotherapy.
+- The decision on the surgical management is to be taken in a multidisciplinary team decision-making setting. - Chemotherapy is recommended.
+Most commonly used regimens are bleomycin, etoposide, and platinum for at least 4 cycles, and cisplatin, etoposide, and ifosfamide for at leat 4 cycles depending on response. - If cisplatin is contraindicated, carboplatin or paclitaxel is an option. - In case of incomplete initial macroscopic resection for stage III disease and residual disease after chemotherapy, a delayed surgical attempt should be considered after neoadjuvant chemotherapy.

-Management of refractory/recurrent disease
+Management of refractory or recurrent disease

-The need for and the type of treatment including chemotherapy and irradiation has to be discussed in a multidisciplinary team decision-making setting.

-Management of recurrent disease is dependent on the site of recurrence, dissemination, tumour-free interval, previous therapy and histological subtype.
+- The need for and the type of treatment including chemotherapy and irradiation has to be discussed in a multidisciplinary team decision-making setting. - Management of recurrent disease is dependent on the site of recurrence, dissemination, tumour-free interval, previous therapy and histological subtype.

-Re-surgery aiming for maximum cytoreduction is the best option in the management of recurrent disease.

-Additional treatment options to be considered preferentially within clinical trials are hormone therapy and treatment with antiangiogenetic or targeted drugs alone or in combination.
+- Re-surgery aiming for maximum cytoreduction is the best option in the management of recurrent disease. - Additional treatment options to be considered preferentially within clinical trials are hormone therapy and treatment with antiangiogenetic or targeted drugs alone or in combination.